 With a complete LCD display to show stats such as time, speed, distance, and more, this running machine also has 12 pre-set programmes to keep you busy.
 This is a really quiet model – at just 68dB – so you will be able to hear Netflix over your workout (very important in our opinion).
-There's also an app you can connect your treadmill to so you can keep track of your progress and goals and even control your treadmill while you are on it with your smartphone or tablet.
+There's also an app you can connect your treadmill to, so you can keep track of your progress and goals and even control your treadmill while you are on it with your smartphone or tablet.
 It folds down, too, in just one easy motion, making it super easy to store.

 If you want to stay within budget, but enjoy all the features that you would in the gym, then the Reebok One GT40S Treadmill is the one for you.
-With 36 pre-set programs, a maximum speed of 16mph, and 12 incline levels, you'll never get bored with this treadmill and be able to change it up if you fall into a workout slump.
+With 36 pre-set programmes, a maximum speed of 16mph, and 12 incline levels, you'll never get bored with this treadmill and be able to change it up if you fall into a workout slump.
 It's easy to use too, so that you can focus on turning up your music and getting down to it.

 What reviewers love

-The ease of setup with this treadmill was a huge plus for reviewers so that they could get started right away, as well as how quiet it is to run to avoid annoying your neighbors.
+The ease of setup with this treadmill was a huge plus for reviewers, so that they could get started right away, as well as how quiet it is to run to avoid annoying your neighbours.
 Fans of this treadmill said it was similar to a high-quality machine you would find in the gym and that its design made it ultra-easy to store away once their workout was complete.

-Though it might seem overly technical if you fancy keeping an eye on your heart rate you'll be impressed by this machine's hand pulse sensors, and able to push yourself to run a little faster as a result.
-With so much choice with this machine's 35 pre-set programs, you also shouldn't struggle for ideas with varying your workouts, an age-old problem for everyone.
+Though it might seem overly technical, if you fancy keeping an eye on your heart rate you'll be impressed by this machine's hand pulse sensors, and able to push yourself to run a little faster as a result.
+With so much choice with this machine's 35 pre-set programmes, you also shouldn't struggle for ideas with varying your workouts, an age-old problem for everyone.
 The soft cushioning technology of this treadmill is designed to go easy on your joints (even if you don't struggle now, you'll be grateful later on) making this machine a great all-rounder.